XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 </center>

-The bridge allows for Liquidity Pools based Fungible token bridging and NFT bridging of several whitelisted collections such as Polychain Monsters, Meebits, Pudgy Penguins, Genzees.
+The bridge allows for Liquidity Pools-based Fungible token bridging and NFT bridging of several whitelisted collections such as Polychain Monsters, Meebits, Pudgy Penguins, Genzees.

 <center>